Dr. Curtis GruenlerProfessor of English

 Curtis Gruenler has taught in the English department since 1997.
 His major area of teaching and research is medieval literature and thought.
 His interest in the relationship between Christian theology and literature extends from the literary theory of the Middle Ages to more recent Christian literary thinkers, such as J.R.R.
 Tolkien, C.S.
 Lewis, René Girard and Wendell Berry.
 He is currently working on a project about friendship, knowledge and the liberal arts.

-His book Riddles, Rhetoric, and Theology: Piers Plowman and the Medieval Poetics of Enigma, currently in the process of being published, focuses on an important fourteenth-century, Middle English, allegorical dream vision in order to shed light on why medieval Christian authors cultivated a certain sort of playful obscurity.
+His recently published book, Piers Plowman and the Medieval Poetics of Enigma: Riddles, Rhetoric, and Theology, focuses on an important fourteenth-century, Middle English, allegorical dream vision in order to shed light on why medieval Christian authors cultivated a certain sort of playful obscurity.

 Dr. Gruenler edits the newsletter of the Colloquium on Violence and Religion (the professional association of those interested in Girard’s mimetic theory) and is active in the International Piers Plowman Society.